Jinglun-Li/miRNA-editing-sites/readme.md

-These three files is used in the cluster of lulab
+These three files are used in the cluster of lulab